Cloud and database icons connected to form a modern data capture system.

 Data capture can be done in two ways: manually or automatically.
 The manual approach involves people physically keying information into a system, like typing customer details from a handwritten form into a CRM.
 While straightforward, it’s often slow and prone to human error.
 Automated data capture, on the other hand, uses technology to handle the entire process.
 By leveraging automation capabilities, businesses can collect and organize information with greater accuracy and speed.
 This not only saves time and reduces operational costs but also improves the overall quality of your data, leading to better, more informed business decisions.

-Exploring Data Capture Methods
+Common Data Capture Methods Explained

 Once you start looking, you'll see that data capture isn't a one-size-fits-all process.
 The best method depends entirely on the type of information you need and where it comes from.
 Are you working with printed documents, handwritten forms, or digital sources?
 Each scenario calls for a different tool.
 Think of these methods as specialized instruments in your data toolkit, each designed for a specific task.
 For example, the technology you use to read a standardized test is very different from what you’d use to extract information from a complex, unstructured invoice.